RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ## Prefetching Resources

-Using [prefetching link tags](https://developer.mozilla.org/en-US/docs/Glossary/Prefetch) allows you to tell the browser which resources might be needed in the near future.
+Using [prefetching link tags](https://developer.mozilla.org/en-US/docs/Glossary/Prefetch) allows you to tell the browser which resources might be needed soon.
 The browser might then load them early which will make them instantly available once they are needed.
 In my case I tell the browser to prefetch some icons I only use on some pages:

 ```html
 <link rel="prefetch" href="/sprites/font-awesome-brands.svg" />
 <link rel="prefetch" href="/sprites/font-awesome-solid.svg" />
 ```

-## Further Resources
+## Additional Resources

--   [The HTML5 Boilerplate Project](https://github.com/h5bp/html5-boilerplate/blob/master/dist/doc/html.md) has a good documentation regarding the basic HTML structure of a document, including the head.
+-   [The HTML5 Boilerplate Project](https://github.com/h5bp/html5-boilerplate/blob/master/dist/doc/html.md) has good documentation on the basic HTML structure of a document, including the head.
 -   [The 'HEAD' Project](https://github.com/joshbuchea/HEAD) has an exhaustive list of available tags and attributes that could be used in the head.